Sport

 boxing and combat: this is mostly anticipation

-A jab can travel the distance between two fighters in well under 100 ms. Which, going by everything above, means it is literally impossible to “react” to a punch once it’s thrown.
+A jab can travel the distance between two fighters in well under 100 ms, which, going by everything above, means it is literally impossible to “react” to a punch once it’s thrown.
 You’d be hit before your visual cortex finished processing the movement.

 So how does anyone slip a shot?
 They don’t react to the punch.
 They read the cues that come before it: a dropped shoulder, a weight shift, a tell in the hips.
 The best fighters are pattern-recognition machines who start responding to the windup, not the strike.
 That’s trained anticipation, and it’s a completely different skill from raw reaction speed.